-To send flowers in memory of Edward Turner "Turner" Coggin, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Edward Turner "Turner" Coggin, please visit our Heartfelt Sympathies Store.

 Turner was born on September 3, 1951 in Warsaw, Virginia.
 He attended the University of Virginia’s undergraduate commerce school, graduating with high honors, and then was accepted directly into their Darden Business School from which he received his MBA in 1975.

 Turner had a distinguished 35-year career in banking that led him from his start at Mercantile Bank in Baltimore back to Richmond where he ended his career surrounded by friends at Citizens and Farmers Bank.
 He was truly gifted in his profession, and he loved the opportunity to mentor new bankers as well as solidify long lasting client relationships.